rifleman-ukr/willowcode-aqa/README.md

 Test task for Willowcode Automation QA Engineer position

-To run on local environment run main.py with Python 3.8 (not lower).

-To launch tests just execute "pytest" command in project directory.

 NOTE: Do not forget to install required libs via "pip install -r requrements.txt" command before launch.
 Also using virtual environment is highly recommended.

+To run on local environment run "python src/wsgi.py" with Python 3.8 (not lower).

+To launch tests just execute "pytest" command in project directory.

+This app is also deployed on Heroku and available via https://json-wiki.herokuapp.com/ address.

 What does this API can?
 1. GET request to '/' endpoint returns list of jsons of all available in database articles.